J-Filip/Portfolio-redesign/src/projects/2021 portfolio redesign.md

 SSG 11ty uses layouts - special templates used to wrap other content.
 For example, I created a base.njk file that contains "the base" for all other pages to use.
 Another cool thing about an SSG  is using collections for grouping content.
 In my example, projects are a collection of markdown files, with each one sharing a template but having different front matter data.
 \
 Using a headless Netlify CMS we can manage content without touching the code.
 Even though I'm comfortable with code, this is a great and simple solution for separating the front end from the content management.
 The interface is user-friendly and it can be a great solution for non-tech-savvy users.
+\
+I used Shuffle editor for the design.
+I went with the more casual approach as I feel this represents the real me.
+Big letters, emoticons, flying blobs, and goofy descriptions beacause...why not?
+If You want to get straight down to business, You can always just download my CV or look into my LinkedIn and GitHub profiles.

 ---
 __CONCLUSION__

 Jamstack architecture allows me to build a statically-served website and still get the benefits of a CMS.
 After finishing this project, I understand when it could be a good idea to go Jamstack.
 I must admit that the developer experience is much smoother then writing HTML and CSS only but I can't say I am still comfortable using the full power of SSG.

 Honestly, my first wish was to build this portfolio with SvelteKit but I am still waiting for it to hit the 1.0 version (go Rich!).